 Firefox was vulnerable to this attack from version 23 (released August 6, 2013) through 27.
-From Firefox 28 (released March 18, 2014) onward, the SVG filter implementation changed, and the convolution filter switched to fixed-point arithmatic.
+From Firefox 28 (released March 18, 2014) onward, all SVG filters are run on the GPU.
 Prior to Firefox 23, the browser did not support requestAnimationFrame, and thus timing the rendering of the filtered pixels was impossible.
 We have demonstrated our test page extracting pixels from Firefox 23-27 686 (32-bit) and AMD64 (64-bit) builds on Debian Linux.
 We have also demonstrated the attack on Windows 7, Mac OS X, and TAILS prior to 1.2.
 While there are no substantive differences between versions within an architecture, there were notable performance differences between 32-bit and 64-bit builds.